Skip to main content

 2 mentions Positive Neutral Negative

-The optimization in this version is highly praised, with users noting that the game runs significantly smoother than the original complete box release.
+The game's optimization in this version is excellent, resulting in significantly smoother performance compared to the original complete box release.

 • “The optimization in this version is excellent — the game runs much smoother compared to the original complete box release.”